amdavidson/Crunch/README.md

 index pages, error pages and the home page.
 It also supports parsing email to create new posts.
 It was created to run amdavidson.com.

+Usage (from `crunch.py --help`):

+    usage: crunch.py [-h] [--all] [--clean] [--dependencies] [--email] [--error] [--extras] [--feed] [--galleries] [--home] [--indexes]
+                     [--new] [--no-http] [--pages] [--posts] [--serve] [--setup]
+                     [--single SINGLE] [--verbose]

+    optional arguments:
+      -h, --help       show this help message and exit --all            Builds the entire site.
+      --clean          Empties the build folder.
+      --dependencies   Builds all the dependencies, ignored unless used with --single, --new, or --email.
+      --email          Reads an email message from STDIN and parses to create a new post.
+Overrides --all, --posts, --indexes, --home, and --single
+      --error          Generates static error pages.
+      --extras         Generates minified css and js files.
+      --feed           Generates RSS feed.
+      --galleries      Generates galleries.
+      --home           Builds the home page.
+      --indexes        Builds the index pages.
+      --new            Starts an interactive sesson to create a new post. *Not yet implemented*
+      --no-http        Prevents crunch from contacting external sources during the build.
+      --pages          Builds all static pages.
+      --posts          Builds all posts.
+      --serve          Starts a lightweight HTTP server to serve build folder to localhost.
+Not intended for production use.
+      --setup          Creates a basic blog framework to start with. *Not yet implemented.*
+      --single SINGLE  Builds a single post.
+Takes a filename as an argument or use - to read from STDIN.
+Overrides all other build instructions.
+                       *Not yet implemented.*
+      --verbose        Enables information display other than errors.

 The configuration is stored in a file called conf.yaml in the same directory as crunch.

 An example configuration follows: